ktakashi/sagittarius-scheme/README.md

 To run the tests, specify `test` target.

     % make test

+Or, alternatively, you can also use `ctest`.
+This is convenient to test individual tests.

 To install Sagittarius non default location, you need to specify `CMAKE_INSTALL_PREFIX` variable.